nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes about `sort`:**<br>
 - You can only sort by one field in a command.
 - When sorting by status (in ascending order), the order is `GRAY`, `GREEN`, `YELLOW`, then `RED`.
-The `GRAY` status is given the lowest priority as the patient's condition is not yet diagnosed, while the `RED` status is given the highest priority due to the patient's critical condition.
+The `GRAY` status is given the lowest priority as the patient's condition is unknown, while the `RED` status is given the highest priority due to the patient's critical condition.
 </div>

 Examples: